Cyborg-Network/cyborg-parachain/INSTRUCTIONS.md

 While setting up servers for the K3s workers, please ensure that you use two unique Ubuntu VMs deployed within the same virtual network to enable seamless connectivity through their local IP addresses.
 Use a VPC in the case of AWS, and deploy both servers under the same virtual network in the case of Azure.

-Below is an example setup of a k3s Worker that connects to our blockchain.
+Below is an example setup of a k3s Worker that connects to the local blockchain.

 ### Master Node Setup

 #### 1. Clone and Install Node.js Dependencies